Various factors to boost metabolism fall apart when you use them in isolation.

 5. Eat Breakfast

-The best time to eat is first thing in the morning before any strenuous activities.
+The best time to eat is before any strenuous activities, first thing in the morning.
 Breakfast is the most important meal of the day.
-Eating a nutritious breakfast will give you the energy you need to start your day.
+Eating a nutritious breakfast will give you the energy to start your day.

 6. Don’t skip meals